 You can enroll in a stand-alone Part D Prescription Drug Plan available where you reside during your seven-month Medicare Initial Enrollment Period (IEP), This period starts three months before the month you turn 65, includes your birthday month and continues for three months after that month.
 If you’re enrolled in Medicare due to a disability, your IEP starts three months before your 25th month of disability, includes that month, and continues for three months after.

-If you miss your IEP or your Initial Coverage Election Period, you can enroll in a stand-alone Medicare Part D Prescription Drug Plan during the Annual Election Period, which runs from October 15 to December 7 each year, and you can drop or switch Medicare plans during that same period.
+If you miss your IEP or your Initial Coverage Election Period, you can enroll in a stand-alone Medicare Part D Prescription Drug Plan during Fall Open Enrollment, also known as the Annual Election Period, which runs from October 15 to December 7 each year, and you can drop or switch Medicare plans during that same period.

-If you’re enrolled in a Medicare Advantage plan and decide to switch back to Original Medicare, you can do so during the annual Medicare Advantage Disenrollment Period, which runs from January 1 to February 14.
-If you decide to receive your Medicare benefits through Original Medicare, you have until February 14 to add a Medicare Part D Prescription Drug Plan to your coverage if you want Part D prescription benefits.
+If you’re enrolled in a Medicare Advantage plan, another chance you have to switch plans is during the Medicare Advantage Open Enrollment Period, which runs annually from January 1 to March 31.
+If you decide to receive your Medicare benefits through Original Medicare, you can disenroll from your Medicare Advantage plan during this period.
+Then, you have until March 31 to add a stand-alone Medicare Part D Prescription Drug Plan to your coverage if you want Part D prescription benefits.